 Before your employee starts, you are legally required to draft an employment contract.
 In that contract, you can specify when you will pay the employee, how they will get paid, what benefits they are entitled to, and how those will get dispersed.

-What Restrictions Exist for Benefits and Compensation in the UK?
+Restrictions for Benefits and Compensation

 Any employment contract in the UK needs to include compensation in British pounds rather than US dollars.
 You need to ensure you pay your employees in the country’s currency instead of foreign money.